-The Global Opportunity Philadelphia Fund —the GO Philly Fund—is a newly formed venture fund seeking investments in seed and early-stage technology-focused enterprises.
+The Global Opportunity Philadelphia Fund —the GO Philly Fund—is a newly formed venture fund seeking growth stage follow-on investments pulled from Ben Franklin SEP’s portfolio.

-Formed by Ben Franklin Technology Partners of Southeastern Pennsylvania, the Philadelphia region’s most active early-stage investor for over 35 years, and EPAM, a leading global product development and digital platform engineering services company, the Fund leverages blockchain technology as part of its innovative fund raising and capital management strategy to facilitate investor participation in the burgeoning opportunity within the Philadelphia region’s technology-based ventures.
+Formed by Ben Franklin Technology Partners of Southeastern Pennsylvania, the Philadelphia region’s most active early-stage investor for over 35 years, and EPAM, a leading global product development and digital platform engineering services company, the Fund leverages its deep insights into Ben Franklin’s 250+ active portfolio companies to facilitate investor participation in the burgeoning opportunity within the Philadelphia region’s technology-based ventures.

 The Fund provides capital for early-stage technology companies primarily in the Philadelphia region (which includes the City of Philadelphia, Bucks, Chester, Delaware, and Montgomery counties).
 The Fund makes follow on investments to the early-stage companies that have passed Ben Franklin’s comprehensive due diligence process, supporting the growth of enterprises that build the community of innovation in Philadelphia.